butla/bultrowicz.com/cd-with-angularjs-commits.rst

 .. [#] If you want to get fancy you can also call this automation a `continuous delivery`_ pipeline.
 .. [#] At least that's the granurality that worked for me, you can go more in depth if you want.
 .. [#] It's just more convenient and "social" than Bitbucket and GitLab.
 But I'm kind of afraid of its monopoly...
 .. [#] I think that right now Mountepy should work on OS X, but you'll have to install Mountebank yourself.
-If you want the feature create a Github issue.
+If you want the feature create a GitHub issue.
 .. [#] And thanks to that you have the whole section about choosing a CI :)
 .. [#] If you're uinge Circle, please say how it is in the comments.
 .. [#] I didn't try that hard because by that point I've already taken a liking to Snap CI.